skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``step`` is the interval between successive bytes of each mask UDG in the set (defaults to the value of ``step`` for the set of UDGs)

-Address range specifications (``addr``) may be given in one of the following
+``ATTRS1``, ``ATTRS2`` etc. are attribute address range specifications (see below).
+If supplied, attribute values are taken from the specified addresses instead of the ``attr`` parameter values.

-forms:
+Address range specifications (for both UDGs and attributes) may be given in one of the following forms:

 * a single address (e.g. ``39144``)
 * a simple address range (e.g. ``33008-33015``)
 * an address range with a step (e.g. ``32768-33792-256``)
 * an address range with a horizontal and a vertical step (e.g.
-  ``63476-63525-1-16``; this form specifies the step between the base addresses of adjacent UDGs in each row as 1, and the step between the base addresses of adjacent UDGs in each column as 16)
+  ``63476-63525-1-16``; this form specifies the step between the base addresses of adjacent items in each row as 1, and the step between the base addresses of adjacent items in each column as 16)

 Any of these forms of address ranges can be repeated by appending ``xN``, where ``N`` is the desired number of repetitions.
 For example: